What Is SQL?

 SQL can be used to share and manage data, particularly data that is found in relational database management systems, which include data organized into tables.
 Multiple files, each containing tables of data, also may be related together by a common field.
 Using SQL, you can query, update, and reorganize data, as well as create and modify the schema (structure) of a database system and control access to its data.

-Much of this sounds like information that can be compiled in a spreadsheet, such as Microsoft Excel, but SQL is intended to compile and manage data in much greater volumes.
-While spreadsheets can become cumbersome with too much information filling too many cells, SQL databases can handle millions, or even billions, of cells of data.
+A lot of nformation can be compiled in a spreadsheet such as Microsoft Excel, but SQL is intended to compile and manage data in much greater volumes.
+While spreadsheets can become cumbersome with too much information, SQL databases can handle millions, or even billions, of cells of data.

 Using SQL, you could store data on every client your business ever worked with, from key contacts to details about sales.
 So, for example, if you wanted to search for every client that spent at least $5,000 with your business over the past decade, an SQL database could retrieve that information for you instantly.

 Structured Query Language is more straightforward than other more complex programming languages.
 It is typically easier for beginners to learn SQL than it is for them to pick up languages such as Java, C++, PHP, or C#.